-Human beings are a social species and thus hard-wired for connection and belonging, that is, they crave and seek social connections [3].
+"Human beings are a social species and thus have an innate longing for connection"12, that is, they crave and seek social connections [3].
 But in the modern "socially connected" world, with the advent and globalization of social media people tend to be connected virtually, yet lonely when it comes to physical or mental connections [4].
 Research shows that "we would rather text, than talk".
 This implies our inclination towards reliance on technology and subsequent connection with others is more than reliance on each other [9].
 As a result, "we are alone, together."
 And the fact that humans are tending towards more social connections without actually socializing is giving rise to loneliness and isolation in this increasingly connected world [1].

 Isolation is defined as the seclusion of an individual from any or all commodities and access, basically resulting from separation.
 Here we refer to social isolation, which essentially means suffering from a social exclusion and separation of an individual from the rest of the society.
 Loneliness can be seen as an adverse human emotional response to isolation.
 This is typically a social limitation and usually includes unpleasant feelings about a lack of connection or communication with the social world.
-Thus isolation and loneliness can be viewed as a cause and effect resulting from loss of social connection - what humans are hard-wired for.
+Thus human separation can be viewed as a reason resulting from loss of social connection - what humans are hard-wired for.